Chromoprotein/ai-project/README.md

 It also has a custom UI-modifying function as function calling.

-## To do

-- Features:
+## My to-do list:

 - Set up a database

 - Add folders for organizing chats

-    - Add a button for copying a message and other small useful features

-- Styling:
+- Add text-to-speech

-    - Add a typing/loading animation
+- Add the option to edit and resend a message